-For protection, supporting intraocular structures create space for surgical tools.
-A jelly-like substance called ‘Ophthalmic Viscosurgical Device’ (OVD) is injected in the eye.
+To protect intraocular structures and create space for surgical tools a jelly-like substance called “Ophthalmic Viscosurgical Device” (OVD) is injected in the eye.
 OVDs protect the corneal endothelium and other tissues during surgery by minimizing the interaction between tissues and instruments.

 The cataract lens is softened and broken apart using a small high-frequency ultrasound device called a ‘phaco tip’.
 It is removed, using gentle suction.
 This step is called phacoemulisfication.

 The intraocular lens is then carefully positioned in the capsular bag where the original lens was located before.
 The incisions heal by themselves.

 The surgeon will place a protective patch over your eye.

 - Get someone to drive you home afterwards.

 - Try to take a long nap after to keep your eyes closed and rested.